Frequently Asked Questions of the Queer

 How much research do you do for your stories?

 Anything rooted in the real world involves research!
 I do weeks (sometimes months) worth of falling down rabbit hole after rabbit hole of information, in an attempt to make my portrayals realistic.
 The stuff that doesn’t require research that’s 100% rooted in my imagination takes even longer.
+I also try to hire sensitivity/authenticity readers for my works whenever I can!

 What are some of your favourite books/movies/media?